 The voice was somewhat faint, and Cieli knew that was because there was a cement wall interfering with the communication between her and the ferrl.
 She wouldn't be able to hear his voice if they were too far away from each other either.

 Reaching the door, she opened it and saw the wolf sitting there impatiently.
 She almost laughed at the realization that he looked like a guard dog with the way he sat so straight, but also a pet that was in a hurry for his owner to come out and play with him.

 "Let's go," said Cieli as the gray wolf stood up.
 They walked side by side down the narrow corridor until they reached the stairs at the end of the hallway.
 It was a fairly old inn; their steps made the floorboards creak loudly.
 Still, it was a popular inn and the innkeeper was a kindly lady in her late forties.
-The rooms were a bit pricy considering the condition that the building was in, but she made up for it by offering her tenants simple but free meals.
+The rooms were a bit pricy considering the condition that the building was in, but she made up for it by offering her tenants simple but decent and free meals.

 The two descended the staircase and after crossing another small hallway, reached the spacious lobby where the front counter was, as well as the tables and chairs for dining.

 They were greeted noisily by a very cheery innkeeper.

 "You're certainly an early riser.
 How did you sleep, my dear?" the woman chirped as she bustled out quickly from behind the counter, getting ready to serve breakfast platters and refreshing drinks to whoever else might be up at the crack of dawn.
 Without waiting for a reply she carried on.
 "I'll be right out with a steaming plate of eggs and some freshly baked bread.
 They're just out of the oven.
 How about I bring you some cheese while I'm at it?
 I've got some newly churned butter as well!
 Just find yourself an empty seat and give me a few moments."
 She hummed happily as she returned to the kitchen once again.